$ oc get csv

 You can get this list from the CLI using:

-On the Installed Operators page, click Copied, and then click the etcd Operator to view more details and available actions.
+On the Installed Operators page, click the etcd Operator to view more details and available actions.

 Create a new etcd cluster:

-In the etcd Cluster API box, click Create New.
+In the etcd Cluster API box, click Create instance.

-Click the Resources tab to see that your project now contains a number of resources created and configured automatically by the Operator.
+Click on the example etcd cluster, then click the Resources tab to see that your project now contains a number of resources created and configured automatically by the Operator.

 Verify that a Kubernetes service has been created that allows you to access the database from other pods in your project.